airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 -------------------

 We now know that Linux maps all of our virtual memory into physical memory or swap.
-If you try to access a piece of virtual memoryvirtual memory that hasn\'t been mapped yet, it triggers an error known as a segmentation fault, which will terminate your program.
+If you try to access a piece of virtual memory that hasn\'t been mapped yet, it triggers an error known as a segmentation fault, which will terminate your program.
 The program break point, if you remember, is the last valid address you can use.
 Now, this is all great if you know beforehand how much storage you will need.
 You